puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

 - Understand the difference between a defined resource type and class.
 - Learn how to handle the uniqueness constraints of resources contained within a defined resource type.
-- Use a defined resource type to manage user accounts and ssh keys.
+- Use a defined resource type to manage user accounts and SSH keys.

 ## Getting started